webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeball_eyelid.png]]

-Part of each quadratic (''Q'') curve's definition is a ''control point'' that influences that shape of the curve:
+Part of each curve's definition is a ''control point'' that influences that shape of the curve, but do not themselves render.
+Starting from the right corner (''M'' for ''move to''), the first quadratic (''Q'') curve's control point is placed at the top, and the destination is the left corner.
+The second quadratic curve places its control point at the bottom corner and ends up at the right corner:

 [[Image:svg_overview_eyeball_ctrl.png]]